AccelerationNet/cl-inflector/README.md

     > (plural-of "advice")
     "advice"

-You can also pluralize/singularize symbols:
+You can also pluralize/singularize symbols (very useful for writing macros):

     > (symbol-plural-of 'book)
     BOOKS